juergscherrer/HSR.CAS-FEE.Testing/README.md

 # HSR.CAS-FEE.Testing
-Lern how to test your application with jasmine
+Lern how to test your applications with Jasmine.

 ## Chapters